 Google’s Nexus 7 tablet is in hot demand right now.
 This unassuming 7-inch Android tablet is finding its way into millions of homes worldwide.
 Featuring a great set of specs that represent real value for money, the Asus-manufactured device delivers quality on a budget.
 If you’ve been unable to resist its charms, then you might be on the lookout for some handy Nexus 7 tips.

-Before we dive in you might be interested to check out our Nexus 7 review, take a look at some common Nexus 7 problems and solutions, or find some great Android tablets apps and Android tablet games.
+Before we dive in you might be interested to check out our Nexus 7 review, or our Nexus 7 (2013) review, or find some great Android tablets apps and Android tablet games.
 We also have a brief guide on how to take a screenshot on the Nexus 7 and a guide to fixing common Nexus 7 problems.

-The guide below starts out simple and the tips escalate in complexity.
+The guide below starts out simple, but the tips escalate in complexity.

 By default, your new Nexus 7 will be locked to portrait orientation.
-To switch to landscape just pull down the notification bar and then tap on the orientation icon next to the date.
+To switch to landscape, pull down the notification bar and then tap on the orientation icon next to the date.
 You can also unlock the orientation via Settings > Accessibility > Auto-rotate.

 How to turn off system sounds